 “Privilege” isn’t a dirty word!
 While not all privilege is the same, we all have it in some varying degree.
 Therefore, the question we should ask ourselves this month is not whether we have privilege but rather how we have used our privilege – and when we have fallen short.

 Some examples to get you thinking: Maybe you’re a cisgender person who called out casual transphobia in conversation with a fellow congregant or during a board meeting.
 Maybe you’re a white person who worked to combat systemic racism through protest, donation, or legislative action.
 Maybe you’re a U.S. or Canadian citizen who got involved in an immigrant justice campaign in an effort to better “love the stranger,” which the Torah commands us to do no less than 36 times.
+Maybe you've taken time to understand the devastating impact COVID-19 is having on Black and Brown communities.

 In short, when have you practiced genuine allyship when others have needed it the most?
 When might you have been able to act differently or do better?
 Regardless of what our individual answers are and how well we’ve succeeded in using our privilege to uphold the rights and dignity of others, we can still grow and improve, and this time of year is the perfect time to make that happen.